imcp headshot

 Bring a hairbrush

 Hair often needs quick adjustments during a shoot.
-I usually suggest wearing hair down or partly down.
-Ponytails can look sparse from some angles.
-Avoid trying a completely new hairstyle right before the shoot.
+I usually suggest wearing hair down or partly down, because ponytails can look sparse from some angles.
+Avoid trying a completely new hairstyle right before the shoot, and it’s also best not to book a haircut immediately before your shoot; haircuts often need a little time to settle.

 Make sure you’re generally well-groomed

-Eyebrows, roots, facial hair, nails and skin should feel taken care of.
+Eyebrows, roots, facial hair, nails and skin should look taken care of.
 If we’re shooting in your home, office, or studio, make sure the space is tidy and presentable too.

 Eat and drink beforehand

-Being hungry or dehydrated makes it harder to relax and it shows in photos.
+Being hungry or dehydrated makes it harder to relax, which shows in photos.

 Consider wearing contact lenses

 Contacts avoid glare and reflections.
-If you prefer glasses, that’s completely fine and we’ll work with them.
+If you prefer glasses, that’s completely fine, I’ll remove the glare in Photoshop.
+Often people will get a headshot with glasses and one without.

 Avoid transition lenses

-Even indoors, they can add a colour cast that is difficult to photograph.
+Even indoors, they can add a colour cast to the lens that is difficult to photograph.

 Be cautious with false eyelashes